 Laure Woods Emerging Leader Award Recipient, Chase Beisel, PhD

-Dr. Beisel’s ELA award will utilize CRISPR-Cas genome targeting in Borrelia burgdorferi.
-If successful, the work will provide a proof of principle demonstration that targeting the Borrelia genome with CRISPR is lethal.
-The project will also assess the anti-microbial efficacy of CRISPR against B. burgdorferi and will elucidate the Borrelia genome’s potential mechanisms of escape from CRISPR attack.
+Dr. Beisel’s ELA award utilized CRISPR-Cas genome targeting in Borrelia burgdorferi.
+The work provided a proof of principle demonstration that targeting the Borrelia genome with CRISPR is lethal.
+The project assessed the anti-microbial efficacy of CRISPR against B. burgdorferi and elucidated the Borrelia genome’s potential mechanisms of escape from CRISPR attack.